joe-akeem/gpxstudio.github.io/README.md

 Read the [User Guide](https://gpx.studio/about.html#guide) for more details.

+## joe-akeem's Custom MTB layers

+To make use of additional layers with MTB scales, locally build and serve custom layers with this project: https://github.com/joe-akeem/openmaptiles-mtb

 ## Contributing

 If you think something is missing from the website, please create an issue to discuss it or make a pull request if you can implement it yourself.